nih-niddk-mbs/StochasticGene.jl/test/fullstack/README.md

 ForwardDiff/finite ELBO gradient path unless `zygote_trace = true`; reverse-mode
 Zygote through the trace HMM is memory-heavy and should be treated as a short-trace diagnostic only.

+For NUTS, omitting `gradient` in the fit call uses the same central finite-difference path as `nuts_finite`.
+Keep `nuts_forwarddiff` and `nuts_zygote` as explicit comparison/validation specs.

 From the shell, set `SG_FULLSTACK_INFERENCE_MATRIX=1` and optionally restrict cases/specs: